wrp/wrp.github.io/_posts/2024-01-02-conventional-commits.md

 categories: blog
 ---

-[Conventional commits](https://jekyllrb.com/docs/home) are a popular approach for for maintaining history history, but I believe that approach is sub-optimal.
+[Conventional commits](https://jekyllrb.com/docs/home) are a popular approach for maintaining history, but I believe that approach is sub-optimal.
 There is a more flexible way to record the same information.
 In particular, conventional commits recognizes the utility of using git trailers to convey information, and I argue here that *all* of the information that conventional